The amount of Council Tax you pay depends on which band your property is in.

-As part of the Provisional Local Government Finance Settlement (LGFS) 2017/18, the Secretary of State offered local authorities with adult social care responsibilities the option of increasing Council Tax up to 4.99% for the next two years, consisting of up to 3% for the part of the overall change attributable to the adult social care precept, and up to 1.99% for the part attributable to general expenditure.
-For 2017/18, Richmond Council opted to increase by 2.0% for adult social care and 1.99% for general expenditure, making an overall increase of 3.99%.
+As part of the Provisional Local Government Finance Settlement 2019/20 the Secretary of State offered local authorities with adult social care responsibilities the option of increasing Council Tax by up to 2.99% plus a further increase of up to 3% which must be spent on protecting adult social care (provided such an increase does not exceed a total of 6% for adult social care over the three-year period to 2019/20).

 Read our Guide to Council Tax and Business Rates (pdf, 253 KB) to find out more about our charges.

 Council Tax bands are based on how much the properties would have sold for on 1 April 1991 as determined by the Valuation Office Agency.

 The Valuation Office Agency can advise you how to proceed if you think your Council Tax band is wrong: